01rabbit/Azazel-Pi/docs/OPERATIONS.md

 ```

 The script copies the repository payload to `/opt/azazel`, pushes configuration
-into `/etc/azazel`, installs systemd units, and enables the aggregate
+into `/etc/azazel`, installs systemd units, and enables the unified
-`azctl.target`.
+`azctl-unified.service`.

 ## 3. Configure services